 Our associated church is Livingstone Memorial.
-Outwith Covid-19 restrictions, they welcome us to use the church whenever we want to celebrate Christian festivals.
-We are also well supported in Religious and Moral Education by the Calderside Chaplaincy Team.
+They welcome us to use the church whenever we want to celebrate Christian festivals.
+We are well supported in Religious and Moral Education by the Calderside Chaplaincy Team.
+They work with us to deliver religious observance as part of our school assemblies.